connorbowen/apiq-mvp/docs/UX_SIMPLIFICATION_COMPLETION_SUMMARY.md

 - **Tests:** Comprehensive navigation and user flow tests

 ### 2.2 Implement progressive disclosure ✅ COMPLETED
-- **Implementation:** OnboardingContext, ProgressiveDisclosure components
+- **Implementation:** OnboardingContext (localStorage is no longer used for authentication or user info; all authentication is managed via secure HTTP-only cookies)
 - **Result:** Feature unlocking based on user progress
 - **Components:** ProgressiveFeature, OnboardingProgress
 - **Tests:** Unit tests for all progressive disclosure logic